-6.4.
-LEGAL AND REGULATORY RISK
+6.5.
+COMPLIANCE, LEGAL AND REGULATORY RISK

-The risk that arises from the unexpected or uncertain application of a law or regulation.
+The risk that arises from an unexpected or uncertain application of a law or regulation.
 These risks also arise between financial institutions as they clear, settle, and effect payments and other financial transactions and must be managed by institutions, both individually and collectively.

-6.5.
+6.6.
 SETTLEMENT RISK

 The general term used to designate the risk that settlement in a funds or securities transfer system will not take place as expected.
-This risk may comprise both credit and liquidity risk.
+This risk may comprise both credit and liquidity risks.